-When we traveled this route, my kids were a bit young to appreciate most of the roadside attractions, and we were on a mission to make it as far as we could on our first day of day of cross-country travel.
+When we traveled this route, my kids were a bit young to appreciate most of the roadside attractions.
+We were on a mission to make it as far as we could on our first day of day of cross-country travel.

 Markers for the historic Pony Express can be found between Fallon and Austin at Cold Springs and Middlegate.
 And, at sunset, our family even spotted some antelope roaming the range near Great Basin National Park.

 Great Basin National Park

-Snow-capped Wheeler Peak is an amazing sight rising out of the Great Basin, and the National Park is the true gem on this remote road-trip.
-The two main highlights of the park are the drive up Wheeler Peak and Lehman Caves.
-Near the end of the breathtaking drive up Wheeler Peak is the trailhead to the Bristlecone pine trees, home to some of the oldest living organisms on earth.
-Unfortunately, the road was not fully open when we visited in May despite low snowfall and drought conditions; don’t count on it being open till June.
 We were able to enjoy the trip down into Lehman Caves, distinctive for its large number of shield formations throughout the cave.
-Great Basin National Park makes nearly every list published on the least visited National Parks in America; so, families can enjoy nature in relative seclusion here at almost any time of the year.
+Great Basin National Park makes nearly every list published on the least visited National Parks in America.
+Families can enjoy nature in relative seclusion here at almost any time of the year.

 Road Trip the American West

-Most travelers include Great Basin National Park and Highway 50 through Nevada as part of a much larger road trip; it is the perfect opportunity to get off the interstate and get a break from the congested roadways of America.
-To the west, Highway 50 continues to Carson City, home of the Nevada State Railroad Museum and South Lake Tahoe.
+Most travelers include Great Basin National Park and Highway 50 through Nevada as part of a much larger road trip.
+It is the perfect opportunity to get off the interstate and get a break from the congested roadways of America.
+To the west, Nevada Highway 50 continues to Carson City, home of the Nevada State Railroad Museum and South Lake Tahoe.

-There are few choices for lodging along Highway 50 in Nevada.
+There are few choices for lodging along Highway 50 Nevada.
 We chose to stay at the Border Inn just outside of Great Basin National Park on the Nevada-Utah border.
-The accommodations there are very basic, but it’s a convenient base for exploring the national park, especially if your family is driving in from the East.
-If you’re driving in from the West, I would recommend checking into one of the chain hotels in Ely about an hour west of the park.
+The accommodations are very basic, but it’s a convenient base for exploring the national park, especially if you are driving in from the east.

-The Road Less Traveled
+The Road Less Traveled – Route 50 Road Trip

-I did an exhaustive search for any information that I could find on Highway 50 trying to determine how lonely the Loneliest Road actually would be on a Saturday in May.
+I did an exhaustive search for any information that I could find on Highway 50 Nevada trying to determine how lonely the Loneliest Road actually would be on a Saturday in May.
 How often would we see another car?
 Was there cell phone service?
-Would we be able to get help if we broke down?
+Can I find a gas station if we broke down?
 I found few answers.
 Yet, my adventurous spirit won out, and I decided to make the drive anyways.